kyma-project/kyma/docs/compass/08-01-tutorial.md

 ## Prerequisites

-For simplicity reason, use the [HTTP DB Service](https://github.com/kyma-project/examples/tree/master/http-db-service) as the example external Application to go through this tutorial.
+For simplicity reason, use [this](https://github.com/kyma-project/examples/tree/master/http-db-service) service as the example external Application to go through this tutorial.
 Prepare the following:
 - [`order-service`](./assets/order-service.yaml) file that contains the service definition, deployment, and Api
 - `order-service` [API spec](./assets/order-service-api-spec.yaml)
 - [Lambda function](./assets/lambda.yaml) that calls `order-service` for orders